 With 500 organizations, 31 varsity sports, dozens of club and intramural teams, and community service groups, there is plenty to do during free time at Columbia University.

-Part of the Ivy Group athletic conference, many athletes take part in Football, Basketball, All Track Combined.
+Part of the Ivy Group athletic conference, many athletes take part in Football, Basketball, and All Track Combined.
 Make sure to root for the Columbia Lions at the stadiums, fields, or gymnasium.
 The school currently has about 770 athletes on campus.
 Columbia is actually well known for its football history: they played the second game in the history of the sport against Rutgers University.

 All freshmen are required to live on campus and tend to stay at one of the larger residence halls around South Lawn.
 Students can choose from corridor or apartment style housing, with the opportunity to live with friends.
 There are also several fraternities and sororities.
 The houses can hold up to 13071.